pwa-builder/PWABuilder/docs/home/pwa-intro.md

 Navigating around the PWA should still work, and all the static content should still load.
 In this instance, the whole application is static, and should work entirely as expected.

+?> **Note** Offline mode will only work if the PWA has been loaded once with a connection, which allows the service worker to precache any necessary assets.

 #### Shortcuts

 Try right-clicking the PWA's icon on your taskbar.